hardliner66/ci-storage/README.md

 A hack to manage persistent data across CI/CD workflow runs.

+**IMPORTANT: persisting data and using it in later CI jobs to change the behavior of your workflow will make your jobs non-deterministic.
+There are cases where this is acceptable, but in general it's not recommended.
+Use at your own risk!**

 ## Usage (with GitHub Actions)

 In your workflow file, make sure you add the necessary permissions: